Read on to find out what each measurement means, and what you can do to improve them.

 “I have had patients that run triathlons with sleeping heart rates of 30 beats per minute and resting heart rates around 40 beats per minute.
 While we don't all aim to become elite athletes, we should strive to become more knowledgeable about our health and try to make our bodies into healthier, more efficient machines,” he says.

-Reducing or managing stress, and eating heart-healthy food, can also help lower both resting and sleeping heart rates.“Good sleep hygiene like avoiding caffeine close to bedtime, going to sleep the same time every night, and avoiding bright lights late at night all help to promote a lower sleeping heart rate,” says Dr. Basit.
+Reducing or managing stress, and eating heart-healthy food, can also help lower both resting and sleeping heart rates.
+Some factors like stress can send your heart racing, so it's good to know how to slow down your heart rate with some quick in the moment tips like breathing exercises.
+“Good sleep hygiene like avoiding caffeine close to bedtime, going to sleep the same time every night, and avoiding bright lights late at night all help to promote a lower sleeping heart rate,” says Dr. Basit.

 Loading More Posts...